casper-network/docs-archive/workflow/undelegate.rst

 - ``node-address`` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]

-If the public key and the amount are absent from the ``bids`` structure then we can safely assert that we have indeed un-delegated from the validator.
+If the public key and the amount are absent from the ``bids`` structure, we can safely assert that we have indeed undelegated from the validator.

-If your account is on the official Testnet or Mainnet, you can use the Block explorer to look up your account balance and see the tokens have been added to your balance.
+If your account is on the official Testnet or Mainnet, you can use the block explorer to look up your account balance and see that the tokens have been added to your balance:

 1. `Testnet explorer <https://testnet.cspr.live/>`_
 2. `Mainnet explorer <https://cspr.live/>`_

-**Important Note**: After un-delegating tokens from a validator, you must wait for the unbonding period to lapse before re-delegating tokens to either the same validator or a different validator.
+**Important Note**: After undelegating tokens from a validator, you must wait for the unbonding period to lapse before re-delegating tokens to either the same validator or a different validator.